Classes that implement one of the generic IArgs<T…> interfaces can be provided with arguments during initialization (up to a maximum of twelve).

 Any object that implements an IArgs<T…> interface makes a promise to receive arguments that have been injected for them during their initialization process using the InitArgs.TryGet method.

-It is recommended that the arguments are retrieved during the Awake event function in most cases.
-This has the benefit of always only being executed once per object and occuring after the deserialization process has already finished.
+It is recommended that components retrieve initialization arguments that have been provided to them during their Awake event in most cases.
+The Awake event has the benefit of always only being executed once, and occurring on the main thread after the deserialization process has already finished.

-The Start event function is not considered to be part of the initialization process because it only gets executed during the next frame after the instance has been created.
+The Start event function is not considered to be part of the initialization process, as it only only gets executed after a slight delay.

-If an Object that implements IArgs<T…> but does not receive the arguments that are passed to it an InitArgumentsNotReceivedException will be thrown.
+If an Object that implements IArgs<T…> but does not receive the arguments that were passed to it, then an InitArgumentsNotReceivedException typically gets thrown.
 However, if the Object implements IInitializable<T…> the arguments can be injected through the Init method, even if the client fails to receive the arguments independently, and in this case no exception will be thrown.

 Note: The Awake event function does not get called for components on inactive GameObjects.
 Because of this it is advisable for component classes to implement IInitializable<T…> and not just IArgs<T…> in most cases.